alxsenigeria/profile-readme-template/README.md

-# profile-readme-template
-A repository temlate for helping you set up your personal README profiles
+A repository template for helping you set up your personal GitHub README profiles.